Nuruddin43/Smartex-11-Client/README.md

 Live link: (https://smartex-warehouse-d71ac.web.app/login).

 ## I am created a invenories website from Reactjs.
 We are doing frontEnd and backEnd work there.
-I Couldn't do some task but I tried.

-### • create-react-app a project and set component
+### • It's a warehouse website
-### • added react router dom, react firebase hook, react hook form and react toastify
+### • Use react router dom, react firebase hook, react hook form and others
 ### • css framework react boostrap and bootstrap use
-### • install firebase and created authentication and deploy file
+### • install firebase and created authentication system
-### • install backEnd node, express, mongodb and dotenv
+### • implemented JWT to secure the website
-### • install heroku and backend server deploy
+### • optimized responsive approach